Peppermint

 The menthol provides an instant cooling effect that can feel soothing to irritated throats.
 Many users describe a gentle warming sensation followed by a refreshing coolness that spreads through the chest area.
 This calming quality makes peppermint popular for evening blends and unwinding after stressful days.

 The smoke tends to be smoother than many other herbs, with less harshness on inhalation.
 Some people find it temporarily clears sinuses and opens airways, creating easier breathing.
-The cooling menthol sensation can also create mental freshness and alertness, with users often reporting improved focus during the initial minutes after smoking.
+The cooling menthol sensation can also promote mental freshness and alertness, with users often reporting improved focus during the initial minutes after smoking.1

 Effects are generally mild and short-lived, typically lasting 15-30 minutes.
 Individual responses vary based on personal sensitivity to menthol and the quality of peppermint used.